-You can change your QRadar network settings by running the QRadar qchange_netsetup script.
+You can change your IBM QRadar network settings by running the QRadar qchange_netsetup script.

 Some make the mistake of changing the network settings (such as IP address, hostname, and DNS settings) directly on the QRadar operating system – which runs on a custom RedHat Enterprise Linux distribution.

 Here are the steps needed to change your QRadar network configuration.